arkovia/acts/land-act-2018.md

 The purpose of the `Land Registry` is to document all the property in Arkovia.

 ### Segment 3: Land Registry Division
-There shall hereby exist past the date of 2029, a `Land Registry Division` of the Land EGI shall exist.
+There shall hereby exist past the date of 2029, a `Land Registry Division` of the Land EGI.

 ### Segment 4: Updates
 For every transaction of property past the year 2030, there must be a form `Land.1` turned in to the Land Registry Division.